Cross-reactivity: Allergies

 Cross reactivity may also occur between a pathogen and a protein found on a non-pathogen (for example, food).
 There may even be cross reactivity between two non-pathogens; for example, Hevein-like protein domains are a possible cause for allergen cross-reactivity between latex and banana.

+Some of the most common cross-reactions occur between tree pollen allergens (e.g., birch) and allergens in raw fruit and vegetables.
+Most patients allergic to birch show sensitivity to the major birch pollen allergen, Bet v 1, as well as to the major apple allergen CRD, Mal d 1, and the soy allergen, Gly m 4.

 Cross-reactivity may be caused by identical carbohydrate structures on unrelated proteins from the same or different species.
 Such cross-reactive carbohydrate determinants (CCDs) are an issue in allergy diagnosis, where about a fifth of all patients displays IgE antibodies against Asn-linked oligosaccharides (N-glycans) containing core α1,3-linked fucose.
 As CCDs apparently do not elicit allergic symptoms, a positive in vitro test based on IgE binding to CCDs must be rated as false positive.

 Although allergic reactions typically require prior sensitization to a specific allergen, clinical symptoms can sometimes occur upon first exposure to a food or substance; this is explained by IgE cross-reactivity, where prior sensitization to structurally homologous proteins from other sources leads the immune system to recognize similar proteins in the new allergen as triggers, even though the affected individual has never previously consumed or contacted it.